Tips for Pricing Self-Published Books

 For pre-orders, promotions, and first books in a (fiction) series, lower the price.

-If your book is a “lead magnet,” it can certainly be priced lower than most, or even given away for free.
+If your book is a “lead magnet,” it can certainly be priced lower than your other books (in the same series), or even given away for free.

 If you’re looking for reviews, you might charge less.
 You can even drop the price temporarily.